FarsetLabs/farsetlabs.github.io/coronavirus.md

 #### ~~Step 2~~

-~~The space is open to members that went through COVID-19 onboarding, but not visitors or public events, and all hackerspace meetings are remote.~~
+~~The space is open to members that completed the [Farset Labs COVID-19 Policy Agreement], but not visitors or public events, and all hackerspace meetings are remote.~~

-~~Coming in to the space is conditional on attending COVID-19 onboarding and agreeing to our [return policy].~~
+~~Coming in to the space is conditional on completing the [Farset Labs COVID-19 Policy Agreement].~~

 * ~~❌ Visitors: No~~
 * ~~✅ Members: Yes~~